Sun Will Never Set (song): Commercial performance

-Other editions
+Other versions

 On June 5, 2018, Tencent Games announced Tsai as the 10th anniversary ambassador for Dungeon & Fighter (DNF), making her the game's first official ambassador.
 On June 12, 2018, she released the 10th anniversary theme song "The Player".
 Later that month, on June 16, she appeared at the DNF 10th Anniversary Party in Shanghai, where she also confirmed her appearance at the upcoming DNF Carnival on November 24.
-On November 19, she released a special version of "Sun Will Never Set" titled the "DNF Apocalypse Edition", performed alongside a hundred video game players.
+On November 19, she released a special version of "Sun Will Never Set" titled the "DNF Apocalypse Version", performed alongside a hundred video game players.
 The lyrics and arrangement were adapted by the game's creative team to match the event's theme.

-On August 19, 2024, Tsai released the music video for the "Mars Edition" of "Sun Will Never Set", created as a promotional track for China Mobile's AI video ringtone service.
+On August 19, 2024, Tsai released the music video for the "Mars Version" of "Sun Will Never Set", created as a promotional track for China Mobile's AI video ringtone service.
 The video was directed by Curry Tian.